 Naidoo is an expert in the emerging markets that present tremendous yet largely untapped growth potential.
 In particular, Naidoo talks eloquently about Africa, the continent on which he made his reputation.
 Africa, however, is just a starting point: his talk on emerging markets goes far and wide to pinpoint all locales that every company needs to consider now.

 Outside of emerging markets, Naidoo has won praise for his work in talent management, innovation, and leadership.
-His resume speaks to this.
+This year, he received the Harvard Business School’s “Africa Business Club Leadership Award” in recogniztion of his remarkable achievements.
 Naidoo was pegged as the opening speaker at the first-ever TED Global conference in Africa, is a World Economic Forum Global Leader, and a McKinsey Fellow.
 At McKinsey, his workstream was “winning the war for talent,” showing companies how to stay ahead, delving into individuals, time management, geopolitics, gender, technology, and demographic change.
 Naidoo has spoken at Wharton and Harvard, and was named one of the five faces of African Innovation and Entrepreneurship by The Journal of International Affairs.
 He also sits on the Harvard Business School Admissions Board, and is the fifth Executive-in-Residence at the Wits Business School.

 A world-renowned investment banker, Naidoo leads Financial Institutions/Services at Boston Consulting Group.
 He was previously Head of PBB Global Credit Portfolio Management & Risk Appetite for one of Africa’s largest financial services groups.
 Most recently he’s been invited to become a member of the Global Agenda Council on the United States at the World Economic Forum.
 Considered an international brain trust, it'll provide even more opportunities for Naidoo to bridge the US and emerging markets.